Die Gewinnermotive des zweiten #PictureYourResearch MAXQDA Fotowettbewerbs sind nun ausgewählt!

 Vielen Danke an alle, die ihre Fotos bei uns eingereicht haben.
 Wir waren sehr beeindruckt von den einzigartigen Motiven, die uns die Forschungsprojekte aus besonderer Perspektive nahegebracht haben.
 Wir sind dankbar dafür, dass Sie Ihre Erfahrungen auf diese Weise mit uns geteilt haben!

-Es war alles andere als einfach, aber unsere Jury hat sich für die folgenden Fotos als Gewinnermotive des MAXQDA-Fotowettbewerbs 2017 entschieden (in zufälliger Reihenfolge):
+Es war alles andere als einfach, aber unsere Jura hat sich für die folgenden Fotos als Gewinnermotive des MAXQDA-Fotowettbewerbs 2017 entschieden (in zufälliger Reihenfolge):

 “Colors of Dawn in Mountainous Georgia” von Temur Gugushvili

-Ort: Kvelatubani Dorf, Shida Kartli Region, Georgien, 2012
+Ort: Village Kvelatubani, Shida Kartli Region, Georgia, 2012

 “Black Cowboys at Work” von Myeshia Babers